-- A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
-The job, relevant procedures, associated hazards, safety measures, i.e. the task risk assessments shall be discussed.
-Each employee who attends the briefing shall sign an attendance list of that pre-job brief form undertaking that they have an understanding of the tasks, risks and control measures required. - 2.
-Where possible, toolbox talks can be included in the pre-job brief meetings.
-If this does not occur, then weekly toolbox talks must be conducted.
+2. Where possible, toolbox talks can be included in the pre-job brief meetings.
+Toolbox talks must be conducted.
 The toolbox talk topics will be based on OHS issues pertaining to the project site.
 The topic and the contents shall be in writing.
 Attendance registers with the topic listed shall be kept.